MegaManSec/GixyNG/docs/en/index.md

     High: 4
 ```

-## Why Gixy-ng is Essential for NGINX Security and Compliance
+## Why GixyNG is Essential for NGINX Security and Compliance

-Unlike running `nginx -t`, which only checks syntax, Gixy-ng analyzes your configuration for security.
+Unlike running `nginx -t`, which only checks syntax, GixyNG actually analyzes your configuration and detects unhardened instances, vulnerabilities, and vulnerabilities.

-With Gixy-ng, you can perform an automated NGINX configuration security review that can run locally or in CI/CD on every change.
+With GixyNG, you can perform an automated NGINX configuration security reviewthat can run locally or in CI/CD on every change, whether that be for auditing purposes, compliance, or just general testing.

 Currently supported Python versions are 3.6 through 3.13.

-Disclaimer: Gixy-ng is well tested only on GNU/Linux, other OSs may have some issues.
+Disclaimer: GixyNG is well tested only on GNU/Linux, other OSs may have some issues.

 ## Contributing

-Contributions to Gixy-ng are always welcome!
+Contributions to GixyNG are always welcome!
 You can help us in different ways:

-- Open an issue with suggestions for improvements and errors you're facing in the [GitHub repository](https://github.com/MegaManSec/gixy-ng);
+- Open an issue with suggestions for improvements and errors you're facing in the [GitHub repository](https://github.com/MegaManSec/GixyNG);
 - Fork this repository and submit a pull request;
 - Improve the documentation.